David Bloomberg: Personal life

 Bloomberg was a keen tennis player and played doubles in the Western Province Open Tennis Championships.
 He married the dancer Toby Fine and they had two children together.
 When she fell ill they moved to London and later Switzerland for her treatment, but she died in London in 2010.
 He subsequently returned from Lugano to Cape Town.
 He died from COVID-19 during the COVID-19 pandemic in South Africa, on 26 October 2020.
+He is buried at the Jewish cemetery in Pinelands.